 - The COVID-19 pandemic disrupted traditional schooling in 2020 and the first half of 2021, leading to school closures across all OECD countries.
 While most shut down their premises entirely in the wake of the pandemic in 2020, by 2021 the situation had improved and returned to normal in most countries in 2022.
-In Lithuania, primary and secondary schools were entirely closed for 38-43 days during the school year 2019/20, for 42-97 days in 2020/21 and stayed open in 2021/22 (Figure 5). - National examinations have also been affected by the pandemic.
+In Slovenia, primary and secondary schools were entirely closed for 39-44 days during the school year 2019/20, for 55-79 days in 2020/21 and stayed open in 2021/22 (Figure 5).
+Partial closures reached 7-27 days during the school year 2019/20 and up to 43 days in 2020/21. - National examinations have also been affected by the pandemic.
 At general upper secondary level, 18 OECD countries postponed their national examinations during the school year 2019/20, while 10 countries even cancelled them entirely.
 In 2020/21, national examinations were postponed in 9 countries and cancelled in 6 countries.
-Lithuania rescheduled its national examinations in 2019/20 and in 2020/21. - In school year 2022, national programmes to support students affected by the pandemic were implemented in Lithuania at pre-primary, primary, lower secondary, upper secondary general and vocational level.
-At primary to upper secondary education, measures to address the effects of the COVID-19 pandemic included, additional school nutrition services, psychosocial and mental health support to students.
+Slovenia rescheduled its national examinations in 2019/20. - Most countries conducted assessments of the impact of school closures on learning outcomes at various levels of education and along several dimensions.
+Slovenia has conducted studies to evaluate the effects of the pandemic on the impact on primary, lower secondary, upper secondary general and vocational education.
+The assessments covered mathematics, reading and science.
+Like many other countries, Slovenia also evaluated dimensions such as the effectiveness of distance-learning strategies during school closures, non-cognitive skills the relations between parents and students during lockdowns as well as the mental health and well-being of students and teachers. - No national programmes to support students affected by the pandemic were implemented in Slovenia in contrast to many other OECD countries.
+At primary to upper secondary education, measures to address the effects of the COVID-19 pandemic included, referral systems for students in need of specialised services, psychosocial and mental health support to students and additional water, sanitation and hygiene services. - The increased digitalisation of education has been a major consequence of the COVID-19 pandemic in many OECD countries.
+At lower secondary level, Slovenia has responded to the pandemic with an enhanced provision of digitalised assessments/exams, digital tools at school, distance learning, hybrid learning, in-service and pre-service digital training to teachers and digital training to students.